 Configuring sideEffects for Optimal Tree-Shaking

 The sideEffects declaration in package.json establishes a critical purity contract between library authors and modern bundlers.
 Within the broader architecture of Advanced Tree-Shaking & Dependency Optimization, correctly signaling module purity enables static analyzers to safely prune unused exports without breaking runtime initialization sequences or global state mutations.
-Misconfiguration introduces severe production trade-offs: false positives trigger silent runtime failures, while false negatives force 8–12% unnecessary payload retention across production builds.
+Misconfiguration introduces two failure modes: false positives (a module that truly has side effects is dropped, causing runtime failures) and false negatives (a pure module is retained unnecessarily, bloating payloads by 8–12%).

 The Static Analysis Contract: AST Traversal and Purity Inference